-The school year is well underway and while summer might be over, certain summer activities can affect your financial situation.
-Different activities or changes you make during the summer might affect you when you file your taxes the following April.
-Here are just a few things that could affect your finances.
+While your summer may be filled with sunshine and fun, different activities or changes you make during the summer might have impacts on your taxes when you file the following April.
+Here are just a few things that could affect your finances and tax return.

 Sending Your Kids to Summer Camp